DennisSchenkel/sessionminds-frontend/README.md

 When testing the behavior of the access token and the authentication token, an error occurred.
 The tokens still worked after their lifetime, and blacklisting on refresh didn't work.

+**Localhost as baseURL on Heroku Frontend**

+When deploying the backend and frontend, the baseURL for the API in React was still set to the localhost of the local developmant computer.
+This caused issues when ever somebody else, not using the development computer, was using the app.

 ## Credits

 ### Code Sources